Education & Initiatives

 The legal age for driving a car in Ireland is 17, and Mayo County Council aims to target young drivers who are in secondary school in order to assist them in becoming safe and responsible drivers.
 We run many campaigns to this end, one of which is the annual AXA Road Safety Road Show.

-Last year, over 1,700 pupils from transition year and 5th year attended this conference in Breaffy House to hear from crash victims and their families, doctors, members of emergency services and Gardaí who told their stories of dealing with road accidents in Mayo throughout the years.
+In 2019, over 1,700 pupils from transition year and 5th year attended this conference in Breaffy House to hear from crash victims and their families, doctors, members of emergency services and Gardaí who told their stories of dealing with road accidents in Mayo throughout the years.
 The students are given advice and an opportunity to see how the emergency services operate with close-up demonstrations.
 It is an invaluable experience for future drivers and one that could have a very powerful and positive influence on their driving habits.

 Mayo County Council runs campaigns throughout the year which seek to highlight the issues of road safety in Mayo.